ckopec-dev/Stem-Cheatsheets/Azure.md

 ### Azure App Service

-### Azure Functions
+### Azure Functions and Logic Apps

-- Often used to provide a response to a REST request, or a message from another service
+- Often used to provide a response to a REST request, or a message from another service.
+- Logic Apps are a GUI-based solution that perform a similar role as Azure Functions.
+Similar to Salesforce Flows.

 ## Azure storage